zoelytiana/malagasy_translate_tutorial/README.md

 >> Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

+**You will encounter a lot of challanges.
+Create issues in the original repository https://github.com/mixmixmix/malagasy_translate_tutorial/issues to ask for help.
+Post your error messages or problems.
+We will practice python and online collaboration!**
 ## Using python under windows
 ### Setup and install
 Simple way to get python installed and configured is a data science platform Anaconda, available at https://www.continuum.io/downloads.
 It is recommended to use python in version 3.